 We’ve broken down a couple key Uber fares for you, Lyft rates are comparable:

 MCO —> Downtown Orlando ~$34 UberX, ~$42 UberXL, ~$82 UberPremium.

 MCO —> Disney Area ~$37 UberX, ~$50 UberXL, ~$84 UberPremium

 MCO —> International Drive Area Similar rates as Downtown Orlando

-Orlando rush hour is prominent on any major road leading to all three locations listed above, and lasts between 4pm-6pm Monday – Friday.
-Keep in mind, Uber tends to incur “surge” prices during these times which can increase your rate x1.7, so plan accordingly.
+Orlando rush hour is prominent on any major road leading to all three locations listed above.
+Usually lasts between 4pm-6pm Monday – Friday.
+Uber tends to incur “surge” prices during these times which can increase your rate x1.7, so plan accordingly.

-Another option is to take the Lynx bus which runs routes from MCO to downtown, Florida Mall, Orange County Convention Center, the outlet mall, the Sand Lake SunRail station, and a few other places.
+The Lynx bus which runs routes from MCO to downtown, Florida Mall, Orange County Convention Center, the outlet mall, the Sand Lake SunRail station, and a few other places.
 One way rides are $2, or $4.50 for an all day pass.
-This page dives a little more in depth on the bus schedule and fare.
+This pdf dives a little more in depth on the bus schedule and fare.
 The Lynx bus can be caught on the ground transportation level outside of Terminal A.

 Pro Tip: Costco offers a travel membership with special bundle deals on hotels, cruises, and rental cars.
-If you are part of the membership, you can book your discounted rentals through their website, or, access a coupon code for discounts with companies like Alamo, Avis, Budget, and Enterprise.
+If you are part of the membership, you can book your discounted rentals through their website.
+You can even access a coupon code for discounts with companies like Alamo, Avis, Budget, and Enterprise.